velosipedist/sami-translator/README.md

     // path can be relative to build dir, to keep translations together with API build
-    //'translationsPath' => '%build%/translations/', // add %version% anywhere, to your taste
+    //'translationsPath' => '%build%/translations/', // add %version% anywhere, to your taste ]);

-    // whether to add PhpDoc'ed code as translation comment, for sensible human-translating 'useContextComments' => true,

-]);

 return $sami;